Ceban-Artiom/Wireshark_Packet_Analysis/README.md

 #### In order to spawn a new TTY shell the attacker executed this command "python3 -c 'import pty; pty.spawn("/bin/bash")'".
 A TTY shell is an interactive shell attached to a pseudo‑terminal (pty) (e.g., /dev/pts/0) that provides full terminal semantics - line editing, job control (Ctrl‑Z/Ctrl‑C), and proper behavior for interactive programs.
 <img width="1298" height="681" alt="command_tty_shell" src="https://github.com/user-attachments/assets/64e129f1-359c-433a-bb74-4ed163bd10cb" />

-#### To see other commands used by attacker, we need to scroll and analyze the entire client-service exchange.
+#### To see other commands used by attacker, we need to scroll and analyse the entire client-service exchange.
 For instance, the "sudo su" command was executed to gain a root shell, etc.

 ### Thank you for going through this Wireshark primer.
 It covers the basics of following streams, analyzing FTP/HTTP traffic, and extracting key information.
 There's much more to explore: advanced protocol analysis, decryption, and artifact extraction, etc. Mastering these fundamentals provides a solid foundation for further study.